 - A flat steamer rack on which to place the filled jar for the water bath canning, so that they don't touch the bottom of the pan and crack from excess heat

-- Canning tongs to make it easy to lift the jars in and out of boiling water
+- Jar lifter canning tongs to make it easy to lift the jars in and out of boiling water

 - Rubber or latex coated gardening gloves to make it easier on your hands for handling hot jars

 1 Sterilize jars and lids in water bath: Place steamer rack in the bottom of a large (16-qt) stock pot or canning pot.
 Place new or clean mason jars on the rack.
 Fill the jars with water and fill the pot with just enough water to come to the top of the jars.
 Heat water to a simmer.
 Simmer for 10 minutes.
 (Keep the jars warm while preparing the salsa.)

 Have a kettle half filled with water ready to boil, to use to sterilize the jar lids a few minutes before canning.